Visiting Sedona In December: 10 Things You Need To Know

 • Visit ancient ruins and National Monuments

-• Practice yoga at all of the major Sedona Vortexes
+• Feel the energy at the various Sedona Vortexes

-All of the major tourist sites will be quiet and relaxing.
+All of the major tourist sites will be quieter and more relaxing.
 Plus, you have a better chance of booking tours last minute.
-In peak season you would have to be very organized by booking way in advance into guided tours at Palatki Heritage Site or the Verde Canyon train ride.
+In peak season you would have to be very organized by booking way in advance for guided tours at Palatki Heritage Site or the Verde Canyon train ride.

 8. How Is The Sedona Food Scene In Winter?